ucsb-cs48/ucsb-cs48.github.io/_javatopics/spring_boot_database_migrations.md

 V1_0__create_customer_table.sql
 ```

-If you don't follow the naming convention precisely (inserting an underscore between prefix and version, or not using a double underscore to separarte the name), then the migration will fail to run.
+If you don't follow the naming convention precisely (inserting an underscore between prefix and version, or not using a double underscore to separate the name), then the migration will fail to run.

 The body of a migration file might look look something like this (just a SQL command):
 ```